doofensmith/learning-kafka/README.md

 - Databases synchronization.

 ### Solution
-Using Microservices Pattern : CQRS
+Using Microservices Pattern : CQRS (Command Query Responsibility Segregation)
 - Define a view database (replica which is read-only).
 The apps keep replica up to date by subscribing to domain events published by the service that own the data.